EVBLOOD/AVL-tree/README.md

 # AVL-tree
-a simple implementation of the avl-tree
+AVL tree implementation, a simple AVL tree implementation in c++ for learning purposes.